 - Property damage, including your vehicle and personal property you had with you at the time of the accident

 Non-economic losses refer to your non-financial losses.
-We consider the severity of your condition and its effect on your life when pursuing:
+We consider the severity of your condition and its effect on your life, which means we include all potential damages, such as:

 - Pain and suffering